Barriers to MOUD in Rural Areas

 Provider Knowledge, Attitudes, and Beliefs

 In many rural communities, primary care providers serve large geographic areas and double as mental health and substance use disorder treatment providers to address a shortage of specialty care.
-Yet, very few rural primary care providers have obtained waivers to prescribe medication for the treatment of OUD.
-A provider's willingness to become waivered and provide MOUD may be influenced by other unique rural barriers, including:
+A provider's willingness to deliver MOUD may be influenced by other perceived barriers, including:

 - Time constraints

 - Lack of mental and behavioral health support services